loafey/master-thesis/Thesis/TODO/Minor.md

   suddenly (and with an usual formulation "the direct relation").

-  - [ ] "Note how the environments for ��1 and ��2 in App are disjoint": I
-    don't think the reader can "note" that from the figure.
-As you don't present any rules for the comma in |Gamma, Delta|, they could in principle both list the same variable (even with different types).

 - 2.2 Continuation-passing Style
   - [ ] "tail call": this enters a bit suddenly - perhaps introduce tail calls and evalution order earlier?